Charter Nonrenewals: A Matter of Life or Death

 Charter School Laws Vary By State for Charter Nonrenewal Appeals

 Whether you run a Philadelphia charter school, a Pennsylvania charter school in the most remote part of the Commonwealth, or a charter school anywhere else in the United States, you need to start planning for charter renewal a long time before the renewal application year.
-Although Sylvia Marketing & Public Relations serves charter schools from New York City to Los Angeles, CA, and 14 states in between, we emphasize PA charter schools because it only allows for five-year charter terms.
+Although Sylvia Marketing & Public Relations serves charter schools from New York City to Los Angeles, CA, and 14 states in between, we emphasize PA charter schools because they only allow for five-year charter terms.

 State Charter School Operating Terms Vary